Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 The consistently negative values confirm that the ranks are more spread apart in regular matchmaking games.

-## **How often does Triple DPS teams win against support teams in solo queue?**
+## **How often do Triple DPS teams win against support teams in solo queue?**

 Often times in solo queue whenever you see that you don't have a support while the enemy team does, your immediate thought is, "We lost, gg."

 But how often do they really win against support teams?
 Does it differ by league, map, team comp, or enemy comp?
-Going a step further, what are their possible win conditions for rounds?
+Going a step further, how do they commonly win rounds?

 Overall, the win rate of Triple DPS teams against a team with at least one support is about 44% in a sample size of 370 games.